 My Mom.
 She passed away 5 years ago due to a stroke and it shocked us as it was completely unexpected.
 She taught me most things and was incredible.
 I try to carry on her tradition of serving others and our community.

 Where does a financial planner, like yourself, like to grab a bite to eat?

 I like Crop and Town Hall – you can’t go wrong.
 The food is amazing and they are on our doorstep.
 We don’t even have to leave the building for Crop.
 I’m pretty predictable as I nearly always go for the “Mac & Brisket” which is delicious.
-Only problem is that I’m ready for a nap after it!
+The only problem is that I’m ready for a nap after it!

 What’s the most interesting place you’ve visited?

 Thanks Steve for sharing with us.
-Check out the great pics below!

 Steven Thompson is a registered representative of and offers securities, investment advisory and financial planning services through MML Investors Services, LLC Member SIPC.
 2012 W. 25th Street, Suite 900, Cleveland OH 44113.
 216-621-5680.